-3.3 Pricing-based Mechanisms for Non-linear Agents
+4.3 Pricing-Based Mechanisms for Non-linear Agents

-In this section, we provide a quantile-space implementation of pricing-based mechanisms for nonlinear agents.
-For this purpose, we need to first provide a formal definition of quantiles for nonlinear agents.
-For linear agents, the definition of quantiles is intuitive since higher values are mapped to lower quantiles according to the cumulative distribution function of the valuation distribution.
-In contrast, the construction of quantiles for non-linear agents is not obvious since the private types of non-linear agents can be multi-dimensional and there may not exist a natural order on types that is consistent for all mechanisms.
-For example, it is unclear how to rank a more risk averse agent with high value against a less risk averse agent with low value, or an agent with high value and low budget against another agent with low value and high budget.
-In this section, we introduce a definition of quantiles for non-linear agents based on their demands given market clearing prices under different ex ante supply constraints.
+For linear agents, the implementation of pricing-based mechanisms in the quantile space is intuitive since higher values are mapped to lower quantiles according to the cumulative distribution function of the valuation distribution.
+However, the construction of quantiles for non-linear agents is not obviously since the private types of non-linear agents can be multi-dimensional and there may not exist a natural single-dimensional order on the types that captures the agents' preference for all distributions over outcomes.
+In this section, we introduce a definition of quantiles for non-linear agents based on their demands given market clearing prices under different supplies.

 Quantiles for Non-linear Agents.
-For a non-linear agent with type t, define function $H^t(q) = d^t(p^q)$ where $d^t(p^q)$ is the demand of type t under market clearing price p^q that sells the item to the agent with probability q.
-Under the ordinary goods assumption, we can focus on tie-breaking rules such that the demand $d^t(p^q)$ is weakly increasing in q, which implies that function $H^t(q)$ is weakly increasing in q for all type t.14 Moreover, $H^t(0) = 0$ and $H^t(1) = 1$, and thus H^t can be viewed as a distribution supported on [0, 1] with $H^t(q)$ being the cumulative distribution function of quantile for any type t.
+For a non-linear agent with type t, define function $H^t(q) = d(t, p^q)$ where $d(t, p^q)$ is the demand of type t under market clearing price p^q that sells the item to the agent with probability q.
+Under the ordinary goods assumption, we can focus on selection rules such that the demand $d(t, p^q)$ is weakly increasing in q, which implies that function $H^t(q)$ is weakly increasing in q for all type t.10 Moreover, $H^t(0) = 0$ and $H^t(1) = 1$, and thus H^t can be viewed as a distribution supported on [0, 1] with $H^t(q)$ being the cumulative distribution function for any type t.